Arriva Southern Counties: Cowie Group and rebranding

 Arriva Kent & Sussex bus 5916 (M916 MKM) at the M&D 100 rally in Detling, wearing a distinctive cream-and-dark blue livery highlighting Kent People's Trust branding.
 New to M&D in 1994, it remained in West Kent service until its preservation in 2013.

 In July to August 1996, the Cowie Group plc acquired British Bus, which owned several bus companies in southern England, including Kentish Bus, London & Country, and Maidstone & District, all of which had previously been subsidiaries of British Bus.

 In October 1997, Cowie Group announced it would change its name to Arriva plc, as part of a strategic rebranding to unify its various transport businesses under a single identity.
-The rebrand was approved by shareholders in 6 November 1997, and the new name reflected the company’s European ambitions and focus on integrated transport services.
+The rebrand was approved by shareholders on 6 November 1997, and the new name reflected the company's European ambitions and focus on integrated transport services.

 As part of the subsequent rollout of the new branding, Invictaway, the legal name for the operations that included Maidstone & District and other southern subsidiaries, was renamed Arriva Southern Counties in April 1998.
 Around the same time, the operations of London & Country were also transferred into Arriva Southern Counties, under Arriva Guildford & West Surrey.

 The restructuring of former British Bus subsidiaries was carried out as follows: